websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/initial-setup-overview.md

 ## Check Setup Emails

 Check the email account associated with your Liferay DXP Cloud subscription for setup emails.
-You should receive a DXP Cloud onboarding email along with email invitations to each purchased DXP Cloud environment.
+You should receive a DXP Cloud onboarding email along with email invitations for each purchased DXP Cloud environment.

 The onboarding email provides necessary credentials for accessing Jenkins and Liferay DXP on non-production environments, as well as important steps for getting started with DXP Cloud.